Daniel-Tran3/CSE_151A_Project/README.md

 In attempting to predict the fairness of apartment rental prices, we developed three different models, where the first predicts rental prices, the second predicting price fairness (using logistic regression), and the third also predicting price fairness (but using SVM).

 #### - For the Future
 Our project is a good start in laying the foundations for further exploration in market price predicition.
-We can further our research by attempting to integrating other advanced machine learning techniques such as Geospatial Analysis which employs geospatial models to account the proximity of each apartment to neigbouring amenities and facilities.
+We can further our research by attempting to integrating other advanced machine learning techniques such as Geospatial Analysis which employs geospatial models to account the proximity of each apartment to neigbouring amenities and facilities. <br>

+Further, given the time, we can also come up with a website that publishes our results on specific neighbourhoods so that potential renters would be able to access our data and analysis to make a better and more informed decision for their next apartment hunt.

 ### Collaboration
-Vincent Ren (Code writer & reviewer): Mainly contributed model 3, and reviewed some other code Zhuji Zhang (Code writer): Mainly contributed on the data preprocessing, and some parts of the writeup Sinclair Lim (Writer): Mainly contributed to README, and also contributed to direction of project, models
+Vincent Ren (Code writer & reviewer): Mainly contributed model 3, and reviewed some other code <br>
+Zhuji Zhang (Code writer): Mainly contributed on the data preprocessing, and some parts of the writeup <br>
+Sinclair Lim (Writer): Mainly contributed to README, and also contributed to direction of project, models <br>

 Our project can be found here: